 Sometimes a piece of research just keeps on turning up more nuggets, even when you think you’ve finished it!

-I wrote at length about the Thirsty Work radio series earlier this year and have just been crossing all the ‘t’s and dotting all the ‘i’s for another publication, during which a random Google search unexpectedly and miraculously revealed some more of the actual recordings made for these programmes!
+I wrote at length about the Thirsty Work radio series earlier in 2022 and have just been crossing all the ‘t’s and dotting all the ‘i’s for another publication (see the end of this page for details), during which a random Google search unexpectedly and miraculously revealed some more of the actual recordings made for these programmes!

 These recordings come from the Ivy Inn in North Littleton in Worcestershire (below, left) and the Ebrington Arms, Ebrington, Gloucestershire (below, right).
 The full stories of these two programmes and the singers featured is told in: ‘Thirsty Work’ part 4: the Cotswolds – singing from North Littleton and Ebrington.